kumahq/kuma-website/docs/docs/draft/documentation/README.md

   --dataplane-token-file=/tmp/kuma-dp-echo-1-token
 ```

-##### Accessing Dataplane Token Server from a different machine
+##### Accessing Admin Server from a different machine

-By default, the Dataplane Token Server is exposed only on localhost.
+By default, the Admin Server that is serving Dataplane Tokens is exposed only on localhost.
 If you want to generate tokens from a different machine than control plane you have to secure the connection:
-1) Enable public server by setting `KUMA_DATAPLANE_TOKEN_SERVER_PUBLIC_ENABLED` to `true`.
+1) Enable public server by setting `KUMA_ADMIN_SERVER_PUBLIC_ENABLED` to `true`.
 Make sure to specify hostname which can be used to access Kuma from other machine via `KUMA_GENERAL_ADVERTISED_HOSTNAME`.
-2) Generate certificate for the HTTPS Dataplane Token Server and set via `KUMA_DATAPLANE_TOKEN_SERVER_PUBLIC_TLS_CERT_FILE` and `KUMA_DATAPLANE_TOKEN_SERVER_PUBLIC_TLS_KEY_FILE` config environment variable.
+2) Generate certificate for the HTTPS Admin Server and set via `KUMA_ADMIN_SERVER_PUBLIC_TLS_CERT_FILE` and `KUMA_ADMIN_SERVER_PUBLIC_TLS_KEY_FILE` config environment variable.
    For generating self signed certificate you can use `kumactl`
 ```bash
 $ kumactl generate tls-certificate --cert-file=/path/to/cert --key-file=/path/to/key --type=server --cp-hostname=<name from KUMA_GENERAL_ADVERTISED_HOSTNAME>
 ```
-3) Pick a public interface on which HTTPS server will be exposed and set it via `KUMA_DATAPLANE_TOKEN_SERVER_PUBLIC_INTERFACE`.
+3) Pick a public interface on which HTTPS server will be exposed and set it via `KUMA_ADMIN_SERVER_PUBLIC_INTERFACE`.
-   Optionally pick the port via `KUMA_DATAPLANE_TOKEN_SERVER_PUBLIC_PORT`.
+   Optionally pick the port via `KUMA_ADMIN_SERVER_PUBLIC_PORT`.
 By default, it will be the same as the port for the HTTP server exposed on localhost.
 4) Generate one or more certificates for the clients of this server.
-Pass the path to the directory with client certificates (without keys) via `KUMA_DATAPLANE_TOKEN_SERVER_PUBLIC_CLIENT_CERTS_DIR`.
+Pass the path to the directory with client certificates (without keys) via `KUMA_ADMIN_SERVER_PUBLIC_CLIENT_CERTS_DIR`.
    For generating self signed client certificates you can use `kumactl`
 ```bash
 $ kumactl generate tls-certificate --cert-file=/path/to/cert --key-file=/path/to/key --type=client